Severe storms roll through Council Bluffs metro; more storms possible this afternoon

 “I couldn’t believe my eyes,” Mary Jones, who lives on the West End of Council Bluffs, said of the storm damage in her backyard.

-In Council Bluffs, residents reported power outages, downed trees, roof damage, broken car windows, deck and home damage.
-Others were thankful to have just twigs and leaves on the ground.

-To the south, gusts of 80 mph were reported in Sidney, while in Plattsmouth, Nebraska, just west of Glenwood, there were 76 mph winds, Fortin said.
+To the south, gusts of 80 mph were reported in Sidney, while in Plattsmouth, Nebraska, just west of Glenwood, there were 76 mph winds.
 Other observations south of the Council Bluffs area were in the 40 to 55 mph range, Fortin said.

 “To give it a name, it could be called a quasi-linear convective system — to describe the storms.
 That’s the weather nerd fancy talk for it,” Fortin said with a laugh.
 “They usually have pockets or channels of higher winds that develop.
 You get different mechanics in the complex of storms.
 You might not have it along the entire line (of storms), but you’ll have it along segments of the line.
 It depends on where you are in proximity of the winds that poke through these lines of severe thunderstorms.”